-Resource limitations in terms of staff during the warm mission preclude continued support for medium and high impact ToO programs, as well as late ephemeris updates for Solar System observations, as part of GO proposals.
+Resource limitations in terms of staff during the warm mission preclude continued support for medium and high impact ToO programs, late ephemeris updates for Solar System observations, and IERs as part of GO proposals.
 These observations may be submitted via DDT proposals.
-The Spitzer project will support a limited number of such observations annually as permitted by available resources.
-We anticipate supporting 1-2 per year.
+The Spitzer project may support a limited number of such observations annually as permitted by available resources.